Tony Martin (cyclist): Team Jumbo–Visma (2019–21)

 After Martin failed to record any top-ten finishes during the 2020 season, which was affected by the COVID-19 pandemic, he won the German National Time Trial Championships for its ninth consecutive edition in 2021, as the 2020 running was not held.
 At the Tour de France, Martin was involved in an incident with around 45 km remaining on the opening stage; leading the peloton, Martin impacted a cardboard sign that was being held by a spectator at the side of the road, and was one of many riders to fall to the ground.
 Martin later abandoned the race after a further crash on the eleventh stage, which resulted in him ending up in a ditch.
 The spectator that caused the stage 1 crash was later fined €1200 for her actions, in court in Brest.
 In September, Martin announced that he would retire following the UCI Road World Championships, as an after effect of his Tour de France crashes and additional safety concerns.
 In his final race, he helped the German team win the mixed team relay, 13 seconds ahead of the Dutch team.

 Personal life

 Martin is the father of two daughters.
 In 2022, Martin auctioned off his Olympic silver medal to raise money for children during the Russian invasion of Ukraine.
 The winning bidder of the medal was a German supplements company, FitLine, who returned the medal to Martin.
+In 2021, Martin was injured in the "Allez Opi-Omi" Tour de France peloton crash causing a pileup after running into a fan's cardboard sign, after which he retired.